-vascular endothelial growth factor, demonstrated promising results in small animals but need to be further evaluated in clinical trials (5).
-Additionally, hypoxia is frequently associated with the expression of reactive oxygen species (ROS), which are additional key players in angiogenesis (4).
-In contrast to hypoxia, the roles of ROS and ROS scavengers in arthritic joint inflammation remain ambiguous because different studies have reported either pro- or antiinflammatory effects of different ROS components and ROS scavengers (8).
+Therapeutic approaches targeting HIF associated pathways are developed mainly in cancer research, including HIFinhibitors, hypoxic prodrugs or specific antibodies (7).
+Different treatment strategies targeting HIF or downstream mechanisms such as vascular endothelial growth factor, demonstrated promising results in small animals, but need to be further evaluated in clinical trials (5).
+Additionally, hypoxia is frequently associated with the expression of ROS, which are additional key players in angiogenesis (4).
+In contrast to hypoxia, the roles of ROS and ROS-scavengers in arthritic joint inflammation remain ambiguous because different studies have reported either pro- or antiinflammatory effects of different ROS components and ROS-scavengers (8).

-To date, the clinically applied state-of-the-art imaging modalities for the diagnosis of RA in patients are MRI and power Doppler ultrasonography.
-Noninvasive imaging of inflammation-induced hypoxia in arthritic joint inflammation with a PET/MRI system and a hypoxia-specific radiotracer might be an additional promising clinical tool for uncovering clinically silent joints at an early stage.
-This early discovery is of particular importance because the early treatment of RA patients in the so-called window of opportunity is essential to achieving complete remission.
-Additionally, longitudinal monitoring and the demonstration of complete RA remission via PET/ MRI might allow one to minimize the duration of immunosuppressive treatment, especially in children.
-Currently, 18F-fluoromisonidazole (18F-FMISO) is among the commonly clinically applied nitroimidazole-based hypoxia tracers that facilitates the identification of tumor hypoxia in patients with malignancies (9), followed by 18Ffluoroazomycinarabinoside (18F-FAZA) (10).
-Both nitroimidazolebased radiolabeled tracers are trapped exclusively in hypoxic cells (11).
-ROS stress can be monitored noninvasively in vivo with L-012, which is a chemiluminescence reporter optical imaging (OI) probe that predominantly reacts with hydroxyl radicals and hypochlorous acid (12) and is able to indicate ROS/reactive nitrogen species (RNS) release during inflammation (13).
+To date, the clinically applied state of the art imaging modalities for the diagnosis of RA in patients are MRI and power Doppler ultrasonography.
+Non-invasive imaging of inflammation-induced hypoxia in arthritic joint-inflammation with a PET/MRI system and a hypoxia-specific radiotracer might be an additional promising clinical tool for uncovering clinically silent joints at a very early stage.
+This early discovery is of particular importance because the early treatment of RA patients in the so-called "window of opportunity" is essential to achieving complete remission.
+Additionally, longitudinal monitoring and the demonstration of complete RA-remission via PET/MRI might allow one to minimize the duration of immunosuppressive treatment, especially in children.

+Currently, 18F-FMISO is among the commonly clinically applied nitroimidazole-based hypoxia tracer that facilitates the identification of tumor hypoxia in patients with malignancies (9) followed by 18F- FAZA (10).
+Both nitroimidazole-based radiolabeled tracers are trapped exclusively in hypoxic cells (11).
+ROS stress can be monitored non-invasively in vivo with L-012, which is a chemiluminescence reporter OI probe that predominantly reacts with hydroxyl radicals and hypochlorous acid (12) and is able to indicate ROS/reactive nitrogen species (RNS) release during inflammation (13).

-The aim of this study was to investigate the potential of noninvasive in vivo $^{18}\text{F-FMISO}/^{18}\text{F-FAZA}$ PET and MRI for the quantification of hypoxia in the inflamed joints of mice with experimental GPI-induced arthritis.
-We correlated our in vivo $^{18}\text{F-FMISO}/^{18}\text{F-FAZA}$ PET/MRI data with HIF-1 α and HIF-2 α protein expressions and immunohistologic pimonidazole staining.
-Additionally, we aimed to uncover a potential cross-correlation between hypoxia and ROS stress in RA.
+The aim of this study was to investigate the potential of non-invasive in vivo 18F-FMISO/18F-FAZA-PET and MRI for the quantification of hypoxia in the inflamed joints of mice with experimental GPI-induced arthritis.
+We correlated our in vivo 18F-FMISO/18F-FAZA-PET/MRI data with HIF-1 α - and HIF-2 α -protein expressions and immunohistological pimonidazole staining.
+Additionally, we aimed to uncover a potential cross-correlation between hypoxia and ROS-stress in RA.